-How to write your goals to maximize your chance for accomplishment.
+How to write your goals to achieve results!

 Learning how to write your goals is the first important step in the goal setting process.
-There are good ways to write goals and less effective ways.
+There are good ways and bad ways to write goals.

 Your odds of completing your goals go way up once you make the commitment to write them down.
 When written correctly, they go up even higher.